 \subsection{Visualization and Discussion}

-We evaluated our detector by visualization, ablation study, and robustness analysis.
-We investigated the effect of different operators, various queries, different fusion schemes, appearance-edge cross-attention, the depth of the edge transformer encoder, and the number of multi-grained appearance-edge transformer blocks, respectively.
+We evaluated our detector by visualization, facial image frequency analysis on GenFace, robustness analysis.
+We investigated the effect of different operators, various queries, different fusion schemes, appearance-edge cross-attention, the depth of the edge transformer encoder, fine-grained classification, and the number of multi-grained appearance-edge transformer blocks, respectively.

-{\bfseries \parindent{0em} Visualization.} To further investigate the effectiveness of our detector, In Fig.~\ref{fig9}, we displayed the class activation mapping (CAM) of the sample, generated by each generator for three networks.
-Each column shows a forgery face yielded by various generative methods, including DDPM, StyleGAN3, LatentTransformer, etc. The second to fourth rows illustrate heatmaps for three models listed in Table~\ref{tab6}: (I) the EViT model; (II) CEViT; and (III) our CAEL network.
+{\bfseries \parindent{0em} Visualization.} To further investigate the effectiveness of our detector, we displayed the Gradient-weighted Class Activation Mapping (Grad-CAM) of the sample, generated by each generator for three networks in Fig.~\ref{fig9}.
+Each column shows a forgery face yielded by various generative methods, including DDPM, StyleGAN3, LatTrans, etc. The second to fourth rows illustrate heatmaps for three models listed in Table~\ref{tab6}: (I) the EViT model; (II) CEViT; and (III) our CAEL network.
 CEViT (II) detects more long-range forgery patterns than EViT (I), which demonstrates the effectiveness of the fusion across multi-grained appearance features.
 In comparison to (II), CAEL (III) further captures more manipulated areas, showing that comprehensively integrating the edge information with multi-grained appearance embeddings can benefit deepfake detection.
 Specifically, we added eyeglasses to pristine facial images through the attribute-manipulation model LatTrans, and we observed that the CAEL model can, to a large extent, identify the manipulated regions.

 {\bfseries \parindent{0em} Impacts of different operators.} We investigated the effect of various operators, including edge Sobel, Canny, LoG, and MarrHildreth, as well as the frequency-based DCT.
 We tested models on cross-generator setting.
 The results of ablation are shown in Table~\ref{tab5}.
 When Sobel edge is involved, the AUC achieves the maximum.
 We believe that edge features extracted by Sobel are discriminative, which can further improve the detection performance.